Luos-io/Documentation/src/_pages/overview/general-basics.md

 <a name="node"></a>
 ## Node
 A node is a physical component (hardware) running Luos and hosting one or several modules.
-In a Luos network, nodes are all connected together using <a href="link the Robus Page or dont talk about Robus here">Robus</a>, the Luos communication technology.<br/>In other words, **a node is a microcontroler** connected to other microcontrolers running Luos.
+In a Luos network, nodes are all connected together using Robus, the Luos communication technology.<br/>In other words, **a node is a microcontroler** connected to other microcontrolers running Luos.
 In the Luos philosophy, each node has to carry the necessary programs (modules) allowing it to manage its boards and features.

 <img src="/_assets/img/MCU-luos.png" height="100px" />